Hong Kong motion picture rating system: Legal requirements

 According to the laws of Hong Kong, any movies that are intended to be shown in Hong Kong cinemas or released to the public via any videotape or disc formats must be screened by the Office for Film, Newspaper and Article Administration.
 The Office will then permit the movie to be released under their assessed level rating.
 Movie trailers intended to be shown inside the cinema hall or in cinema lobbies must also be submitted for classification.
 Only still films exhibited for non-commercial purposes (cultural, educational, instructional, promotional or religious) are exempt.

 If a movie is rated as a Third Level film (三級片), its promotional materials must also be screened by the Office for Film, Newspaper and Article Administration.
 In addition, any videotape or discs that will be sold must be sealed by plastic bagging before it can be sold.

 The Board of Review consists of ten members and nine other persons who are not public officers.
 Members act as "censors" and review submitted films for classification.
 Film distributors or any person who disagrees with the censors may request the Board to review that decision.

 Under the Film Censorship Ordinance, the Film Censorship Authority may appoint persons to be film censorship advisers as needed, usually for a one-year term.
 Once every two weeks, panel members are invited to preview films along with the censors and provide their views on film classification.
 The panel of advisers currently has 300 members, including teachers, social workers, professionals, housewives, and college students.

 Ratings system

-Of the four levels, Levels I, IIa, and IIb are advisory ratings only, and carry no legal effect.
-Only Level III forbids a certain portion of the population from watching the film.
+Of the four categories, Category I, IIA, and IIB are advisory ratings only, and carry no legal effect.
+Only Category III forbids a certain portion of the population from watching the film.
 Ticket sellers in movie theatres have a legal right to check the identity of a person who wishes to watch a Level III film to ensure legal compliance.